Naturopath Sues Twitter After It Bans Her Account For Spreading Medical Misinformation

 AFLC is first and foremost a public interest litigation firm.
 It aggressively seeks to advance and defend our Nation’s Judeo-Christian heritage in courts all across our Nation.

-Not sure what that has to do with suing Twitter on behalf of someone helping spread disinformation about COIVD, but that's where we are.
+Not sure what that has to do with suing Twitter on behalf of someone helping spread disinformation about COVID, but that's where we are.
 Yerushalmi's client is none other than confirmed quack Colleen Huber, last seen here trying to sue a reformed naturopath for informing readers that Huber's anti-cancer advice (I hesitate to call it "medical") would probably kill any cancer patient who took it.

 Colleen Huber does not use conventional chemotherapy or radiation.
 She treats cancer with intravenous baking soda, vitamin C, and other “natural” substances, while instructing patients to cut out sugar from their diets.